Combination and interpretation of differential Higgs boson production cross sections in proton-proton collisions at $\sqrt{s}$ = 13 TeV: kappa -framework interpretation

 Differential cross section measurements can be used to constrain the couplings of the Higgs boson to other particles.
 For Higgs boson production via ggH, variations of the Higgs boson couplings mostly manifest themselves through distortions of the \pth spectrum.
 The $\kappa$-framework has been developed~\cite{higgs_handbook} to study the coupling structure of the Higgs boson.
 Following the procedure described in Ref.~\cite{tk_paper}, two models are used to interpret the \pth spectrum for ggH: one, referred to as \kappab--\kappac \cite{kbkc}, which takes into account the effects of heavy quarks in the ggH loop, and one, referred to as \kappab--\kappat--\cg \cite{grazzini_1, grazzini_2}, tailored to top and bottom quarks and the effective Higgs boson coupling to gluons, sensitive to effects at high \pth.
 The coupling modifiers are defined as:

 where $y_i$ is the Higgs boson coupling to particle $i$.
 In the SM, the values of all $\kappa_i$ are equal to 1.

-In the \kappab--\kappac model, only the ggH cross section is affected by variations of \kappab and \kappac: in this paper, the most recent parametrization~\cite{h_zz} is used.
+In the \kappab--\kappac model, only the differential ggH cross section is affected by variations of \kappab and \kappac: in this paper, the most recent parametrization~\cite{h_zz} is used.
 These variations are parametrized using a quadratic polynomial for each bin of the differential production cross section.
 It is important to note that since these parametrizations address the low range of the \pth spectrum, they are available only up to 120\GeV.
 The \htt\ boosted analysis is therefore not included in this interpretation.
-Moreover, the \hww analysis is excluded from this interpretation, as no signal models that separate the ggH contribution from the other production modes are available.
+Moreover, the \hww analysis is excluded from this interpretation, as for that analysis the signal predictions are only available inclusively and not separating the ggH contribution from the other production modes.
+The \pth spectrum, for different values of \kappab and \kappac, as predicted by this model is shown in Fig.~\ref{fig:kappabkappac_model}.